 Excess volatility of asset returns above the level accounted by "fundamental" forces is a fact contested by only very few economists.
 Asset price volatility does not imply time variability of risk premia but the converse does hold true.
-It follows that the exhibited strong impact of market belief on risk premia teaches us two additional lessons.
-First, it offers a direct demonstration that market perception should be considered to be as fundamental to asset pricing as the customary exogenous variables.
+The exhibited strong impact of market belief on risk premia suggests two additional comments.
+First, it offers a demonstration that market perception is as fundamental to asset pricing as the customary exogenous variables.
 Second, that market belief is actually an observable state variable which can be used for a deeper understanding of the causes of market dynamics.
-The terms "bull" or "bear" markets have a limited meaning in an REE based asset pricing theory according to which such markets are related to business cycles.
+The terms "bull" or "bear" markets have a narrow meaning in an REE based asset pricing theory according to which such markets are related to business cycles.
 Contrast this with the fact that during the last half century business cycles have moderated while volatility of financial markets has not declined and perhaps has increased.
-Accordingly, we have shown that beyond the standard effect of business cycles "bull" and "bear" markets do have specific meaning.
-"Bull" markets are periods of low risk premium caused by unusually positive market perception about future asset payoff while "bear" markets are periods of high risk premium caused by unusually negative market perception about future asset payoff.
+Accordingly, this paper suggests that beyond the standard effect of business cycles one could broaden the definitions of bull or bear markets.
+"Bull" markets have an added component of low risk premium caused by unusually positive market belief about future asset payoff while "bear" markets have a component of high risk premium caused by unusually negative market perception about future asset payoff.